Stability of Moral Choices

 Truth doesn't change, so when a person speaks the truth stands firm.
 But the words of a liar always break down.
 The reason is simple: there are so many potential lies that the liar forgets what lies he's told.

 People who plan evil tend to tell lies because they don't want their plans revealed.
-Those seeking peace with others give advice that leads to joy for the person giving the advice.
-Notice that the first half tells us the source of lies while the second half tells us the outcome of advising peace.
-Filling in the implications: Those who devise harm tells lies and have no joy while those who seek for peace tell the truth and have personal joy.
+Those seeking peace with others offer advice that brings joy to the person giving it.
+Notice that the first half tells us the source of lies, while the second half tells us the outcome of advising peace.
+Filling in the implications: Those who devise harm tell lies and have no joy, while those who seek peace tell the truth and have personal joy.

 When a person seeks to be righteous, he is protected from harm (Psalms 91:10), but a wicked person has his fill of trouble.
 A person tends to get back more than he sows (Hosea 8:7).